Music (MUSC)

 A study of non-Western musical practices and approaches to learning music, and implications for music teaching.
 This course is intended to prepare students for the diversity of the 21st century music classroom and studio.

-Participation in a Faculty of Music ensemble as is appropriate to the student's background and/or major applied area.
-(To be decided by the Major Practical Study Teacher in consultation with the ensemble committee).
+Participation in a Faculty of Music ensemble as is appropriate to the student's major applied area.
+(Ensemble audition normally required.
+Check audition requirements for specific ensembles on the Faculty website.)

 Individual instruction in the instrument area of study at the Post-Baccalaureate level.